nicolashahn/nicolashahn.github.io/_posts/2019-06-17-program-in-python-go-rust.md

 Some things to take note of in these examples:
 - Python has the least code by far.
-Obviously, it's leaning heavily on features of the image library it's using, but I think this is indicative of the general experience of using Python.
+Obviously, it's leaning heavily on features of the image library it's using, but this is indicative of the general experience of using Python.
 In many cases, a lot of the work has been done for you because the ecosystem is so developed that there are mature pre-existing solutions for everything.
 - There's type conversion in the Go and Rust examples.
 In each block there are three numerical types being used: `uint8`/`u8` for the pixel channel values (the type is inferred in both Go and Rust, so you don't see any explicit mention of either type),